-Learn Russian with Great Music: 10 Popular Russian Songs to Rock Your World
+Learn Russian with Music: 15 Easy Songs to Rock Your World

-Whether you’re listening to the radio or putting together a strategic playlist of foreign language songs, music is one of the best resources for learning a language quickly.
+Whether you’re listening to the radio or putting together a list of Russian audio resources, music is one of the best ways to learn a language quickly.

 So if you want to master Russian in a way that’s as effective as it is habit-forming, it’s time to start singing a new tune!